Frequently Asked Questions

-You can pick up where you left off simply by logging in again.
+You can pick up where you left off simply by logging back into the website again.
 Since you have already entered your access code to get started, it won't work again.
-For more information, click here.

 Your code is only valid to take the assessment once.
 Because talents are naturally enduring, it is unlikely that your talents will change significantly over the course of your life.
 However, by shifting your focus and acquiring new skills and knowledge to capitalize on your greatest talents in different ways, you can develop new strengths.